The Mission of the Hubbard County Commissioners is as follows:

 Hubbard County is fortunate to have interested citizens that are willing to commit their time and talents to serve on county committees!
 If you are interested in serving on a committee, please contact your commissioner representative or the Coordinator’s Office.
 The County will maintain a list of interested parties for consideration in the event there is an additional need or a vacancy to fill.

 Hubbard County Board Meetings are held on the first and third Tuesday of the month, at 9:00 a.m.
 The meetings are held in the County Board Room located on the third floor, Room #324 of the Hubbard County Government Center, at 301 Court Avenue, Park Rapids (the county seat), Minnesota.
 There is always the possibility of a scheduling conflict, necessitating a change of meeting date or location.
 Although rare, when it is necessary, the public will be informed through the legal newspaper whenever possible.
 Business at certain periods during the year sometimes makes it necessary to recess a meeting to a future date.
 There are also instances when a special meeting must be called to consider certain specified actions.
-In both cases, the public will be informed of such meetings through the same media whenever possible.
+In both cases, the public will be informed of such meetings as required by statute.
 All meetings of the full Board (regular, special, emergency and continued) are open to the public.
 In fact, the public is urged to attend.

 Purpose of the Board Meeting